Create this gorgeous Cross using the Layered Mandala Cross SVG for Cricut or Silhouette Free from Maggie Rose Designs. It’s very simple to make!

 Continue until you are finished and click Finish.

+There you have it.
+Layered Mandala Cross SVG for Cricut or Silhouette.
 I just love them all!
 I’d love to see yours after you make it!
 Share a pic in the comments!

 Pin it for later: